castlelemongrab/parlance/README.md

 elsewhere, we will restore compatibility in order to allow researchers, law enforcement, and the public to conduct additional postmortem analysis.

-For balance, the authors have included an statement from Parler below.
+For balance, the authors have included a statement from Parler below.

 > "Every vendor, from text message services to email providers to
 > our lawyers, all ditched us on the same day." – John Matze, CEO